Best Running Shoes for Travel in 2018

 - No pronation control

 The V-molded heel adapts to your foot to give you a snug fit that will give your feet the feeling of freedom without sacrificing stability and support.
+And the sockline provides a great feel when you put your feet in the shoes.

 Our favorite feature of this shoe is the easy entry speed-lace system.
 This is an ideal feature for travel.
 Imagine walking through security in your most comfortable pair of running shoes and not having to take the time to untie and retie your shoes!